 The mediator is qualified in dispute resolution and will aim to explore the issues with you in depth.
 The process follows the mediator code of practice.
 The aim is to find ways forward and to reach an agreement which is mutually acceptable to all parties involved.

-There are three types of mediation service: civil mediation, special educational needs (SEND) and family mediation
+There are three types of mediation service: civil mediation (employment, business, neighbourhood), special educational needs (SEND) and family mediation (separation/divorce/child arrangements)

 Civil/Family/SEND mediation offers a safe managed space to discuss the issues that matter at a time & date which is convenient.
 Mediation empowers you to take control of what will happen.

 Family private court proceedings Click here for more information resolved outside of the mediation process can cost per person on average £3,000 with the costs continuing to rise with legal representation in court.
 Family financial court proceedings can escalate up to £30,000 dependent on the complexity of the case.
-Please contact us to find out if your situation is suitable for mediation
+Contact us to find out if your situation is suitable for mediation and avoid unnecessary legal cost.